jburse/jekejeke-samples/jekrun/benchmark/README.md

   Results Gallery

 Our machines so far include a Lenovo Ideapad 700 (4 Cores/8 Hyperthreads) and a Sony Experia Tablet (4 Cores).

-On the non-Android devices we tested Jekejeke Prolog and SWI-Prolog.
 On the Android device we tested only Jekejeke Prolog.

 # Issues and Contributing